 Yes, wider wood planks make your space look larger (and better).
 Interesting enough, they make modern homes took more contemporary and older homes look more rustic and authentic.
 Wider planks have been growing in popularity over the last decade and are strongly preferred over the standard 2 1/4″ strips that were installed from the 30’s through the 90’s.
 Nowadays, it’s rare to install anything below 3 1/4″ for new installations (unless you are matching wood that’s in the rest of the house.

-2018 Hardwood Flooring Trends Conclusion
+Final thoughts on Hardwood Flooring Trends

 So those are my top 11 trends for hardwood flooring for 2018 and beyond.
 Most of these trends have been building for years, and I expect them to grow even more in popularity.
 You can see that many of these trends are synergistic and there’s a strong preference for cooler tones, lower luster and more subtle colors and textures.
 These trends are consistent with paint trends as the floors and walls need to work together in harmony.